Send the link below via email or IMCopy

 Telegraph = a few minutes

-In 1876, Alexander Graham Bell transmitted the human voice over electrical wires for the 1st time
+In 1876, Alexander Graham Bell received/stole a patent for transmitting the human voice over electrical wires for the 1st time

 Telephones quickly moved into homes, but had one drawback